 - Outbound call centers: While working in an outbound contact center, agents reach out to prospects, customers, and othersāoften for lead qualification and sales efforts.

-- Inbound call centers: Inbound call center agents, on the other hand, accept and handle communications coming into the business, managing the customer story to achieve the highest level of customer satisfaction.
+- Inbound call centers: An inbound call center, on the other hand, accepts communications coming into the business, managing the customer story to achieve the highest level of customer satisfaction.

 Types of outbound call centers: Outbound call center examples